 ALEXANDER: Yes, but let me back up for just a second.
 Talking about the assistant and associate Deans we had.
-We had some people from the College of Medicine in Oklahoma City that were very helpful as we got started.
-Some of those, Dr. William G. Thurman, who was the first provost at the Health Sciences Center, was interim Dean here for a while, understood Tulsa, was very supportive of Tulsa.
-So, he was very helpful politically and financially getting us up and running.
-Dr. Donald B. Halverstadt from Oklahoma City who served in several capacities with the College of Medicine as other capacities was an OU Regent at one time, was very helpful, was very supportive of the school here in Tulsa.
-[He] helped us get started, helped us when we bought our first campus over on 28th and South Sheridan.
+Also we had some people from the College of Medicine in Oklahoma City that were very unique and very helpful as we got started.
+Some of those, Dr. Bill Thurman, who was the first provost at the Health Sciences Center, was interim Dean here for a while, understood Tulsa, was very supportive of Tulsa.
+So, he was very, very helpful politically and financially getting us up and running and helping us really get started.
+Dr. Halverstadt from Oklahoma City who served in several capacities with the College of Medicine as other capacities was an OU Regent at one time, was very helpful, was very supportive of the school here in Tulsa.
+[He] helped us get started, helped us when we bought our first campus over on 31st and Sheridan.
 Dr. Ed Brandt was also another one who spent a lot of time in Tulsa helping us.
-He was very supportive, again a very good administrative person, understood medicine, understood the politics of the state, and was very helpful.
-Dr. Jerry Vannatta, another one from Oklahoma City who spent a lot of time in Tulsa, also understood, supported us.
-Dr. Joseph Ferretti who was our provost for years in Oklahoma City was supportive.
-Dr. M. Dewayne Andrews, who is now the Executive Dean in Oklahoma City, was actually the Interim Dean here for a period of time in Tulsa, helped us while we filled in a gap that we needed filled in, and did a very good job of helping us with the school.
+He was very supportive, again a very good administrative person, understood medicine, understood the politics of the state, and was very, very helpful.
+Dr. Vannatta, another one from Oklahoma City who spent a lot of time in Tulsa, also understood, supported us.
+Dr. Ferretti who was our provost for years in Oklahoma City was supportive.
+Dr. Andrews, who is now the Executive Dean in Oklahoma City, was actually the Interim Dean here for a period of time in Tulsa, helped us while we filled in a gap that we needed filled in, and did a very good job of helping us with the school.
 So, we had a lot of support from the Oklahoma City campus, both from the College of Medicine, from the provost's office, and administratively.